NLog/NLog/README.md

 Please provide the following information:
 - The current NLog version
 - Any current work arounds
+- The current config (file content or API calls)
 - Pull requests and unit tests are welcome!

 Questions